On this blog, I present solutions for a variety of features that you can include in your digital picture frame project.

 For me, the big update in 2021 was the move to a large 32-inches 4K frame.
-While the original 24-inches project had a perfect 16:10 aspect ratio, the 4K has the size and the resolution.
+While the original 24-inch project had a perfect 16:10 aspect ratio, the 4K has the size and the resolution.

 Hardware